DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/authentication/UI/login/external.md

 // use the user information to find your user in your database, or provision a new user
 ```

-### Start a session and clean-up
-In this step you start a session for the external user and delete the temporary data:
+### Establish Session, Clean Up, and Resume Workflow

+Once your callback page logic has identified the user based on the external identity provider,
+it will log the user in and complete the original login workflow:

 ```cs
 // issue authentication cookie for user